daattali/beautiful-jekyll/_posts/2020-06-08-datascience-setup.md

    sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
    ```

 4. Edit the `~/.zshrc` file to add some customizations.
-Everytime you open a new command line window/tab, or refresh your currrent command line by calling `zsh` this file will be run.
-I add a combination of functions and alias for comonnly performed tasks.
+Every time you open a new command line window/tab, or refresh your current command line by calling `zsh` this file will be run.
+I add a combination of functions and alias for commonly performed tasks.
 You can copy and paste the below into your own `.zshrc` file if you wish, or just add your own.

 <script src="https://gist.github.com/SamEdwardes/958a8644b5a045a82afce80eaf6cafdc.js"></script>